tektechnologies/Instructor-Prep/301/week_3/class-14/class_14.md

 ## warm-up

+- Java

 ## Final exam review

-- heroku first step to deploy.
+- Deploy to Netlify
-- Add new project - create a new app
-- Cat-back-end-301
-- Click Connect to Github - search for repo on github
-- Deploy branch
+- Deploy to render
-- Enable automatic deployment
-- Hit View and see application error
+- View and see application error
 - Then we need to add our environmental variables
 - From our server we have the DB_URL
-- Add it.
 - Reveal config vars
 - redeploy our main branch, but does it work?

-- then add cats to netlify
 - build and deploy env variables from the front end.
-- REACT_APP_SERVER and our value is going to be heroku the '/' route to Value..
+- REACT_APP_SERVER and our
 - dont forget to remove the / at the end.

 ## Assessment Administration